 11. Tapu Fini

-- Read More: Best Ghost-type Pokemon of all time
+- Read More: The best Steel-type Pokemon

 Tapu Fini also has one of the most underrated abilities, Misty Surge, which protects it from status effects like Confusion or Paralysis, and also halves the damage done by Dragon-type moves.
 This, combined with a Fairy-type moveset, makes it a potent Dragon slayer.